 Amsterdam also has a solid nightlife scene.
 Reddit has a good guide to Amsterdam’s nightlife that covers the best bars and clubs, how to dress, and the best neighborhoods.

 Best Amsterdam Hostels

-Hostels in Amsterdam tend to be pretty expensive, and the better-rated hostels aren’t as good as you’d find in other cities.
-Cheaper hostels tend to be located a bit outside the city center, but public transport is good so it isn’t much of an issue.
+Hostels in Amsterdam tend to be expensive and there are only a handful of well-rated hostels.
+The cheaper hostels tend to be located a bit outside the city center but public transport is good so it isn’t much of an issue.

 - STAYOKAY AMSTERDAM VONDELPARK

 - FLYING PIG BEACH HOSTEL

 - FLYING PIG DOWNTOWN

 - FLYING PIG UPTOWN